PRO

 fun and bragging rights.
 It is a good

-showing up with the intent of running with the group even if you broke before
+points for showing up with the intent of running with the group even if you

 extra 11 points to the winner